rejetto/hfs/dev.md

 - `log_rotation` frequency of log rotation.
 Accepted values are `daily`, `weekly`, `monthly`, or empty string to disable.
 Default is `weekly`.
 - `error_log` path of the log file for errors.
 Default is `error.log`.
 - `errors_in_main_log` if you want to use a single file for both kind of entries.
 Default is false.
-- `accounts` path of the accounts file.
-Default is `accounts.yaml`.
+- `accounts` list of accounts.
+For details see the dedicated following section.
 - `mime` command what mime-type to be returned with some files.
   E.g.: `"*.jpg": image/jpeg`
   You can specify multiple entries, or separate multiple file masks with a p|pe.